opengisch/QField-docs/documentation/how-to/navigation.md

 ## Activating navigation

-Navigation is enabled when a destination point has been set and positioning is active.
-When turned on, a set of navigation overlays - a destination marker, a navigation panel, and a navigation control button - appears over the map.
+Navigation is enabled when [a destination point has been set](#setting-a-destination-point) and positioning is active.
+When turned on, a set of navigation overlays - a destination marker, a navigation panel, and a navigation control button - appear over the map.

 !![](../assets/images/navigation.png)